WillwoTechnologies/angularjs-auth/README.md

 * Broadcast a message from $rootScope whenever;

-  * user access a route which is defined with `authRequired`
+  * accessed a route defined with `authRequired` without login
-  * user received 401 response from server
+  * received 401 response from http requests

-* Provides methods to access window.sessionStorage auth. data
+* Provides methods to access the related window.sessionStorage data

   * Auth.create(data), to save credentials
   * Auth.destroy(), to delete all credentials